 The levels of tourism and overall gaming activities in Macau are key drivers of our business.
-Both the Macau gaming market and visitation to Macau grew significantly until 2014.
-However, beginning in 2014, the Macau gaming market experienced its first year-over-year decline in annual gaming revenues since liberalization in 2002.
-Commencing from the fourth quarter of 2014, tourist arrivals to Macau also experienced a downward trend.
-However, statistics for 2016 reflect a slight year-over-year increase of 0.8% with 31.0 million tourist arrivals to Macau.
-A decline in gaming activities by tourists has contributed to the further reduction in gaming revenues in Macau during 2016, despite the slight increase in tourist arrivals to Macau.
+Both the Macau gaming market and visitation to Macau grew significantly from liberalization in 2002 to 2014.
+From the first quarter of 2015 until the second quarter of 2016, the Macau gaming market experienced a period of decline in both revenue and visitation.
+In the third quarter of 2016, both metrics began to improve and statistics for the year ended 2017 reflect a year-over-year increase of 5.4% with 32.6 million tourist arrivals to Macau.
+We have benefited from the rise in visitation to Macau during the year ended 2017.

 The Macau market has experienced tremendous growth in capacity since the opening of Wynn Macau in 2006.
-As at 31 December 2016, there were 36,300 hotel rooms, 6,287 table games and 13,826 slots in Macau, compared to 12,978 hotel rooms, 2,762 table games and 6,546 slots as at 31 December 2006.
+As at 31 December 2017, there were 37,100 hotel rooms, 6,419 table games and 15,622 slots in Macau, compared to 12,978 hotel rooms, 2,762 table games and 6,546 slots as at 31 December 2006.

 Gaming customers traveling to Macau typically come from nearby destinations in Asia, including mainland China, Hong Kong, Taiwan, South Korea and Japan.
-According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 90.3% of visitors to Macau for the year ended 31 December 2016 were from mainland China, Hong Kong and Taiwan.
+According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 90.2% of visitors to Macau for the year ended 31 December 2017 were from mainland China, Hong Kong and Taiwan.

 Tourism levels in Macau are affected by a number of factors, all of which are beyond our control.
-Key factors affecting tourism levels in Macau may include, among others:

-- Prevailing economic conditions in mainland China and Asia; - Restrictions, conditions or other factors which affect visitation by citizens of mainland China to Macau: - Various countries' policies on currency exchange controls and currency export restrictions, for example on the Renminbi, the currency of the PRC, and the issuance of travel visas that may be in place from time to time; - Competition from other destinations which offer gaming and/or leisure activities; - · Occurrence of natural disasters and disruption of travel; and - Possible outbreaks of infectious disease.
+Factors affecting tourism levels in Macau may include, among others: the prevailing economic conditions in mainland China and Asia; restrictions, conditions or other factors which affect visitation by citizens of mainland China to Macau; various countries' policies on currency exchange controls and currency export and travel restrictions (for example on Renminbi, the currency of the PRC, and the issuance of travel visas that may be in place from time to time); and competition from other destinations which offer gaming and/or leisure activities.